serraict/serraict.github.io/_posts/thoughts/2017-03-02-on-documentation.md

 It requires deliberate writing and weeding effort to stay on the left side of the curve.
-This deliberate effort keeps you from wandering of on the right side of the curve, where it is easy to get lost.
+This deliberate effort keeps you from wandering of on the right side of the curve.
+On the right it is easy to get lost.
-Keeping your documentation light but sufficient will help you to reduce the total effort spend on writing documentation, leaving more time to deliver working software.
+Keeping your documentation light but sufficient will leave you more time to deliver working software.

 > The correct amount of documentation is exactly
 > that needed for the receiver to make her next move in the game.